supahcraig/redpanda_basics/connectors/Benthos/demos/SQL_delta/README.md

 The cache itself is defined as a resource, which allows it to be referenced elsewhere in the pipeline.
 It's a multi-level cache, with in-memory (`inmem`) being the primary and sql (`pgstate`)  being the fallback/persistent layer.
 When `get` operations are performed against the cache, it will first check in memory for the requested key, and if not found, will then fall back to checking Postrges.

 Here we set up the cache table (`rpcn_connect_state`) in Postgres, defining the key & value fields.
 This will end up being a single row with a json object of the form `{key_column: key, value_column, val}` which you can query for yourself inside the database.
+You don't have to pre-create the cache table, the `init_statement` will create it for you if it doesn't already exist.

 ```yaml